Tutorial Schedule: I am open on Mondays and Tuesdays for quiz/test makeups and Thursdays during A tutorial for individual student questions.

 Please click on the above hyperlink to get to my Quia homepage.
-On this page you will fine a class webpage for Latin I, Latin II, Latin III, and Latin IV.
+On this page you will fine a class webpages and a materials page for Latin I, Latin II, and Latin III.

 All assignments that students can do at home came be downloaded and printed off from their class webpage on Quia.
 You can also find materials for each level of Latin listed by the class webpages under Latin I Materials, Latin II Materials, Latin III Materials, Latin IV materials.
 All Quia exercises for grammar and vocabulary for the entire semester for each level of Latin can be found at the folders at the bottom of the main page for extra help and practice.